johnryantaylor/FDSE/Project1/README.md

 Now, let's do some science and explore the dynamics of gravity currents using Oceananigans

 Gravity currents develop when dense fluid flows beneath light fluid under the effect of gravity.
-The image below shows a dramatic example of a gravity current known as a `haboob' where sand and dust is picked up by strong winds associated with a weather front.
+The image below shows a dramatic example of a gravity current known as a 'haboob' where sand and dust is picked up by strong winds associated with a weather front.
 ![Haboob](./images/haboob-arizona-august-2020.png)

-A simple way to model gravity currents is using a `lock-exchange' flow.
+A simple way to model gravity currents is using a 'lock-exchange' flow.
 In the laboratory, dense fluid would be separated from light fluid by a vertical barrier.
 After the barrier is removed, the dense fluid will flow along the bottom of the tank with a height $H$.
+[Shin et al.](./papers/ShinDalzielLinden.pdf) discuss laboratory experiments of gravity currents arising from the 'lock-exchange' problem.

 We can simulate the lock-exchange problem by initializing the buoyancy using the step-like $tanh$ function.
 The initial velocity is typically zero, but we might want to add some small random noise to the velocity field to helpk trigger turbuelence.

-In gravitycurrent.jl, the equations are non-dimensionalized using the vertical domain height and the change in buoyancy, $\Delta b=-g \Delta \rho / \rho_0$, where $\Delta \rho$ characterizes the initial density jump.
+In `gravitycurrent.jl`, the equations are non-dimensionalized using the vertical domain height and the change in buoyancy, $\Delta b=-g \Delta \rho / \rho_0$, where $\Delta \rho$ characterizes the initial density jump.
 The domain size is 10 non-dimensional units in the $x$-direction and 1 unit (by definition) in the $z$-direction.
 The Reynolds and Prandtl numbers are set to 5000 and 1, respectively, and we use $Nx=256$ and $Nz=32$ gridpoints in the x and z directions, respectively.
 You might want to take some time to change these parameters to get a feel for the flow and for how the model performs.

 Based on scaling arguments, a semi-infinite gravity current should propagate at a speed U, where
 $$U \sim \sqrt{\Delta b H}$$,
 $\Delta b$ is the buoyancy difference between the gravity current and the ambient fluid, and $H$ is the gravity current height.
-Try running gravitycurrent.jl for several different values of $\Delta b$, and calculate the propagation speed in each case.
+Try running `gravitycurrent.jl` for several different values of $\Delta b$, and calculate the propagation speed in each case.
 Does the scaling law hold?
 Can you think of ways to test this relation quantitatively?

 # Suggested further investigations

 Each project will have some suggestions for further investigations at the end.
 Don't worry if you don't have time to do these.
 In the last computing session, your group will have time to do some of these futher investigations (or think of your own!) and make a presentation to show to the group on the final day of the summer school.
-These extensions will require some modification to gravitycurrent.jl, and you might want to copy and rename that script before you start editing.
+These extensions will require some modification to `gravitycurrent.jl`, and you might want to copy and rename that script before you start editing.

 ## Colliding gravity currents